Your Questions Answered

 Is drone LiDAR right for my project?

-Phoenix Air Unmanned staff are passionate about the technology and developing new methods to acquire and apply the technology.
-We have found that drone LiDAR services is the preferred choice for projects with poor ground access, a need for high point density, and complex airspace.
+Phoenix Air Unmanned staff are passionate about LiDAR and feel drone acquisition bridges a gap between small site traditional survey techniques and multi-thousand acre projects.
+Our customers are now going after larger projects and growing their business after hiring PAU for LiDAR data acquisition flights.
+We have found that drone LiDAR services are the preferred choice for projects with poor ground access, a need for high point density, and complex airspace.

 What can I do with LiDAR data?